fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 ### Rate limiting

 To ensure 10DLC's high quality of service consistent with provided SLAs, operators enforce rate limits for the number of messages that can be sent from a TCR-registered entity.
-Rate limits have a wide range depend on several factors, including:
+There are a wide range of rate limits, depending on several factors, including:

 - The tier of your Brand
 - The 10DLC operator that is sending the SMS on your user's behalf
 - The use case of the Campaign

-The operator that provides the recipient's SMS service is the operator that enforces the rate limit.
+The operator that provides the *recipient's* SMS service is the operator that enforces the rate limit.
 Varying differences in rate limits can be observed in the following table:

 |Operator |UCaaS Low Volume |UCaaS High Volume |
 |:-----|:-----|:-----|